I recently had the pleasure of speaking with Allie Bream from One Acre Fund.

 Purposeful work is an extraordinarily powerful motivator.

 Bream explained that even the smallest things they do impact their clients directly.
 Thus, they consciously find ways to increase that impact, like booking the most economic flights when they need to travel to ensure the money that saves can be reinvested in their clients.

-Likewise, office managers and assistance recognize the tasks they're performing make a difference by enabling the organization to be more efficient, and help more clients as a result.
+Likewise, office managers and assistants recognize the tasks they're performing make a difference by enabling the organization to be more efficient and help more clients as a result.

 "I think in every job that we have in the organization, it's pretty clear how you can make the connection between the work we're doing, and how it helps our clients," Bream explained.

 In terms of my immediate team, which is People Operations, we really see our mission as unlocking human potential.
 This includes the human potential of our clients and helping make farmers more prosperous as well as the human potential of our staff.